 Rana is the Founding President of the Women's Initiative for Self Empowerment (WISE), a self-defense, leadership and entrepreneurship program for Muslim women.
 In seven years, WISE has engaged hundreds of participants through its global programming and won numerous awards.
 Rana serves on the board of Amnesty International USA and is a recipient of the UNA-USA Leo Nevas Human Rights Youth Award.
 Rana received her Bachoelor's from Middlebury College and is currently a second year Masters in Public Policy student at the Harvard Kennedy School.

-Rilwan, born in Nigeria became an American citizen in 2000.
+Rilwan, born in Nigeria, became an American citizen in 2000.
 He graduated from the University of Maryland College Park in 2011 with dual degrees in Biology and Public Health.
 He received his master’s degree from Boston University in Computer Science in 2015.
-Since then Rilwan has worked in many industries ranging from non-profit aimed at helping children from low income families get into and pay for their college education to Start-Ups geared at allowing for more universal methods of medical information transfer.
+Since then, Rilwan has worked in many industries, ranging from a non-profit aimed at helping children from low income families get into and pay for their college education.
+To Start-Ups geared at allowing for more universal methods of medical information transfer.

 Usra Ghazi is an interfaith leader, public servant, and aspiring diplomat with over a decade of experience in interreligious youth work in the non-profit sector.
 She has served as a policy advisor and Franklin Fellow at the U.S. Secretary of State’s Office of Religion and Global Affairs and a policy fellow for the City of Boston in the Mayor’s Office for Immigrant Advancement.
 She holds a master’s degree from Harvard Divinity School in Religion and Politics and currently serves as a strategic designer at The Collaboratory – the design and innovation hub of the U.S. Department of State’s Education and Cultural Affairs Bureau.